 TEXELT JOURNAL

-A unique dimension of TexTESOL V is its publication of an annual peer-reviewed online journal, Texas English Language Teaching (TexELT).
+A unique dimension of TexTESOL V is its publication of an peer-reviewed online journal, Texas English Language Teaching (TexELT).

 Call for Submissions

-This is a peer-reviewed electronic publication which will be posted on the TexTESOL V website and will be available free of charge to members through email Newsletter link and to the general public through the public access portions of the TexTESOL V website.
+This is a peer-reviewed electronic publication which will be posted on the TexTESOL V website and will be available free of charge to members through an email Newsletter link and to the general public through the public access portions of the TexTESOL V website.

 Editorial Process